0AZaZay0/portfolio/README.md

 ## About me

-I am a positive-thinking person who possesses two sides of power.
-On one hand, I am organised, structured and attentive to detail due to my background as a research chemist.
-And on the other, due to my personality, I love to communicate with people and solve problems.
+I am a positive thinker who possesses two sides of power.
+On the one hand, I'm organized, structured, and detail-oriented because I'm a software engineering student.
+On the other hand, due to my character, I like to make projects ideal or close to ideal.

-I got my Master's Degree from the University of Eastern Finland and have been a PhD fellow at the University of Jyväskylä for 3 years.
-My research field was computational physical chemistry, which involved modelling of chemical reactions through massively-parallel computing.
+I received my bachelor's degree from the University and was involved in the development of a couple of small video game projects.
+The scope of my responsibilities was project testing, which involved testing project iterations.

-Now, I wish to exploit my research and analytical skills in software testing.
-Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.
+Now I want to use my research and analytical skills in software testing.
+I am now intensively learning techniques and tools by taking online courses and testing web applications built for educational purposes.

-I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
-It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.
+I will be very happy to apply the knowledge gained to test a working product and gain practical experience.
+This is an important step in my current career goal of becoming a software tester.

 ## CV
-You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/11FJNgtF8fAgEQIFJ0aA9S9O8_6_7Jgp-/view?usp=sharing).
+You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1tY6ieO8sSaMQfZ--Mcw_hGNfdneaUXr9/view?usp=sharing).

 ## Skills